CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ### Modes or Positions

 Each letter that can be replaced by a mode is listed under Joining Consonants.
 Their use for shortening words beyond simple letter replacement is under Word Parts.

+Note that modes are relative to the preceding character.
+See "thoughtfulness" in Word Parts.

 * First Position, Raised: B, P, V
 * Second Position, Normal (gap): all others